oumimsel/Fact_Checker2019-2020/README.md

 Members: Oumama Msellek

+### Build and run the project

+The application is a maven project.
+The needed library (jsoup 1.12.1) and the input files are already included in the application.

+For a successful execution of the project, follow the steps:

+1. Download the project or clone the URL from the git

+2. Import the project in your IDE: In case you have downloaded the project, than choose to import from an existing project.
+The other      way is to import directly from the version control (git) and clone the git URL

+3. Build and run the application (Checker.java).

+4. Check the result file under the path "src\results".

 ### Approach

 The app starts at first with reading the input file (.tsv).
 It processes each line of this file, separates the Ids and their corresponding facts and stores them as a hash map and a list.